centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

 kinit <SERVICE_USERNAME>
 ```

-In our example it look like this:
+In our example, it looks like this:

 ![image](../../../../assets/integrations/plugin-packs/how-to-guides/windows-winrm-wsman-gpo-tutorial/windows-winrm-wsman-centreon-kerberos-1.png)